evelan-e/Interactive-Processing-Project/README.md

 # Interactive-Processing-Project
+This as my first ever coding project as a submission to the final project in Macquarie University's COMP1000 unit.
-Developed in Processing; features animation, facial expression changes, collision responses, and user controls.
+Developed in Processing that features animation, facial expression changes, collision responses, and user controls.